 Botanical oils differ widely regarding vitamin and antioxidant content, fatty acid composition and how well they are absorbed by the skin.

 The fact is that botanical oils can regulate the skin’s own sebum production and calm acne, repair the barrier, soothe the skin, provide vitamins and antioxidant, seal in moisture and protect the skin from external threats such as pollution and UV rays.

-Completly oil-free products have often been considered the only right way for acneic and oily skin.
-Even though it’s true that you need to be extra careful regarding the amount and the type of oils that you choose, by completely avoiding oils you miss out on a great deal of benefits.
+Completly oil-free products have often been considered the only way to care for and treat acne and oily skin.
+It’s true that you need to be extra careful regarding the kind of lipids that you apply on your face.
+However, by completely avoiding naturak oils you miss out on things that can actually dramatically improve your skin.

 Our anti acne products contain carefully selected lipids that help balance the sebum of oily and acne prone skin.